BY Vince Cooper

 Los Angeles Aztecs 1976 with Davies, George Best and Charlie Cooke among those in the squad

 Davies made only eight starts for United and after a short loan spell at Millwall he crossed the Atlantic and joined Los Angeles Aztecs to whom he had been recommended by George Best.
-He spent three years in LA then moved on to Tulsa and Seattle before hanging up his boots at the age of 38 in 1980 and moving into coaching.
+He spent three years in LA then moved on to Tulsa and Seattle before hanging up his boots at the age of 38 in 1980 and going into coaching.

-He eventually settled in Albuquerque, New Mexico where he worked in the construction industry.
+Ron eventually settled in Albuquerque, New Mexico where he worked in the construction industry.
 In 2006 it was revealed that Davies would need a pair of hip operations and Southampton and Norwich fans got together and, with help from the Welsh FA, staged events which raised the money for these to be carried out.

 Davies, whose younger brother Paul played for Arsenal and Charlton Athletic, passed away in New Mexico in May 2013.